Marginal treatment effects in the absence of instrumental variables: Estimation

-Notably, the local IV (LIV) estimation procedure can be adapted to our model, though it needs no IV.
-Unlike the separate estimation procedure, the adapted LIV approach is based on whole-sample regression:
+Notably, the local IV (LIV) estimation procedure can be adapted to our model as well, though it needs no IV.
+Unlike the separate estimation procedure, the adapted LIV approach is based on a whole-sample regression:

 where